 - It's important to familiarize yourself with the physical and medical requirements associated with the training and responsibilities of being a State Trooper.
 While law enforcement is a rewarding career, the intensity of duties may change day-to-day.

 - Civil Service exams are only offered occasionally with new recruit classes only being offered depending on funding from the Legislature.
 It's important for prospective candidates to check back occasionally for updates.
-We offer Recruitment Alerts for any significant updates to be sent out to those interested.

 Note: No person, who has been convicted of a felony or any offense punishable under M.G.L.
 Chapter 94C (drug law violations) or who has been convicted of a misdemeanor and confined to any jail or house of correction as punishment for said crime will be considered for employment (M.G.L.
 Chapter 22C Section 14).

 In accordance with M.G.L.
 Chapter 22C Section 10, no member or trainee appointed or hired after January 1, 1988 shall smoke any tobacco product.

 Your path to becoming a State Trooper begins with successfully passing the Civil Service examination.

 The Massachusetts State Police participates in the Civil Service on a rotating basis.
 Interested applicants are encouraged to monitor the Civil Service website for updates regarding participation and availability.

 If you score above a certain score threshold, which is subject to change depending on various factors, you'll be invited to proceed further into the candidate process.
 You'll receive further instructions via the contact information you provide on further arrangements.

 Our Physical Fitness Assessment is designed to ensure candidates are equipped to complete our intense recruit training curriculum.
 You'll be assessed on runtimes and other physical assessments, such as push-ups, pull-ups, sit-ups, and more.

 |Age Range||Run Time (minutes:seconds)|